KirillGavrish/TrueCompMath/README.md

 # CompMath
 ## There are my computational mathematics labs

-### It will be much easier for you if you open this project in CLion, but you also can build it following steps below:
+### You can build this project following steps below:

 ```
 mkdir build